Incisor: Other animals

+Distinct incisors first emerged among early therapsids during the Permian period.

-Among other animals, the number varies from species to species.
+Among mammals, the number varies from species to species.
 Opossums have 18, whereas armadillos have none.
 Cats, dogs, foxes, pigs, and horses have twelve.
 Rodents have four.
 Rabbits and hares (lagomorphs) were once considered rodents, but are distinguished by having six—one small pair, called "peg teeth", is located directly behind the most anterior pair.
 Incisors are used to bite off tough foods, such as red meat.

 Cattle (cows, bulls, etc.) have none on top but a total of six on the bottom.

 Function

 In cats, the incisors are small; biting off meat is done with the canines and the carnassials.
 In elephants, the upper incisors are modified into curved tusks (unlike with narwhals, where it is a canine that develops into a straight and twisted tusk).
 The incisors of rodents grow throughout life and are worn by gnawing.
 In humans, the incisors serve to cut off pieces of food, as well as in the grip of other food items.